-Besides using these official assets, they will often do it in conjunction or using terms such as official, support, customer service, authorized agent.
+Besides using these official assets, they will often do it in conjunction or using terms such as official, executives, support, customer service, authorized agent.
 So, monitoring all these keywords is also important, and very often they do it while promoting brochures, sweepstakes, and fake giveaways.
 So, again, you need to make sure that you’re not only monitoring your brand but you’re also using all these terms and assets to avoid bad actors falling under the radar.

 Another common misbehavior that we’re seeing or another thing taken for granted is that even when you find a page or an account that has very few posts or followers, it doesn’t mean, it doesn’t imply that it’s risk-free.
 They may be sending private messages or they may be running very aggressive advertising campaigns to their victims in order to take them into external websites where they will be committing the fraud.

 So, again, you see the fake profile with zero followers, zero posts, they’re just using your logo and branding on the accounting, it doesn’t mean that it’s not harmful.
 They can still be targeting your customers, and again, ready to be directing them outside the social media platform and committing their illegal activities there.

 What else leading to this, also connected, many social media platforms, and some people don’t know this, but a lot of social media platforms, when you set up a new account, it may take some days until that account is visible on the search results.